- Music & Stage Shows

 by the Iris Lake in Danube Park

-zwischen Peter-Jordan-Straße, Gregor-Mendel-Straße, Hasenauerstraße und Max-Emanuel-Straße
+between Peter-Jordan-Straße, Gregor-Mendel-Straße, Hasenauerstraße and Max-Emanuel-Straße

 mitten im Türkenschanzpark

 Guide dogs permitted

 100 cm wide and 250 cm deep, Doors 90 cm wide.